Standalone Lineage Scanner

 -

-Out of memory while scanning a large data source.
+If you encounter an out of memory error while scanning a large data source, check the file <install>/compose/lss/config/application-lineage-scanners.yaml

 jvm-args: "-Xms2048m -Xmx2048m -XX:+ExitOnOutOfMemoryError --add-opens=java.base/java.nio=org.apache.arrow.memory.core,ALL-UNNAMED "